 - Lay down

-- Stay and come
+- Stay or wait

-- Shake hands or “paw.”
+- Shake hands or “paw”

 Learning the basics is a great way to work on the foundation of more complex commands later on.
 As your Aussie is learning their commands and behaviors, you learn what works and doesn’t work to train your Aussie.
 This also will prepare you for increasing the difficulty level of the tricks and commands you will have your Aussie do later on.

-Socialization also plays a significant role in the basic training because you can also use their commands such as sit, stay, come, and drop to redirect any misbehaviors they might do while socializing with guests or at a dog park.
+Socialization also plays a significant role in basic training because you can also use their commands such as sit, stay, come, and drop to redirect any misbehaviors they might do while socializing with guests or at a dog park.

-Increasing the Difficulty Level
+Increase the Difficulty Level